aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-load/load-in-the-open-office-xml-2007-and-2010-formats/_index.md

 ﻿---
-title: Load in the Open Office XML 2007 an 2010 (.DOCX, .DOTX, .DOCM, .DOTM) Format – Aspose.Words for Java
+title: Load in the Open Office XML 2007 an 2010 (.DOCX, .DOTX, .DOCM, .DOTM) Format
+second_title: Aspose.Words for Java
 articleTitle: Load in the Open Office XML 2007 an 2010 (.DOCX, .DOTX, .DOCM, .DOTM) Format
 linktitle: Load in the Open Office XML 2007 an 2010 (.DOCX, .DOTX, .DOCM, .DOTM) Format
 description: "Import OOXML document using various load options in Java."